signalfx/integrations/signalfx-org-metrics/readme.md

 For example, if you sum the values sent for `sf.org.numAddDatapointCallsByToken`, the value may be less than the value of `sf.org.numAddDatapointCalls`, because the latter includes data from the specified integrations while the former does not.

 Conversely, the total number of MTS shown for a ByToken metric can be higher than its non-token counterpart.
-For example, if you have 10 unique MTS and 2 tokens, you could have as many as 20 MTS for a ByToken metric (1 per token per metric).
+For example, if you have 10 unique MTS and 2 tokens, you could have  20 MTS for the ByToken metric (10 MTS per token).

 #### About "per metric type" metrics <a name="pertype"></a>